Convergence rate to the Tracy-Widom laws for the largest eigenvalue of Wigner matrices: Introduction and main results

 Contributions from third moments can be estimated using the idea of unmatched indices~\cite{rigidity}, however due to the finer spectral scale, we require expansions to arbitrary order in terms of the control parameter of the strong local law for the Green function~\cite{rigidity} to implement this idea.
 This step relies on applying cumulant expansions iteratively to Green functions and observing a cancellation to leading order~\cite{He+Knowles,HLY,sparse}.
 The usefulness of cumulant expansions in random matrix theory was recognized in~\cite{KKP} and has widely been used since, \eg~\cite{BoutetdeMonvel,ErdoesKruegerSchroeder,moment,LP}.

 Contributions from fourth moments are controlled by first showing that they can be reduced to trace-like correlation functions of products of Green functions.
-This step is motivated by the Weingarten calculus~\cite{weingarten1} to compute Haar integrals of products of eigenvector components for the invariant Gaussian ensembles.
+This first step is motivated by the Weingarten calculus~\cite{weingarten1} to compute Haar integrals of products of eigenvector components for the invariant Gaussian ensembles.
 The actual reduction for non-invariant ensembles relies on applying cumulant expansions iteratively.
 In a second step we compare the resulting trace-like correlation functions between Wigner matrices and the invariant ensembles using again the interpolating flow.
 This leads to a hierarchy of correlation functions which, after expansion to arbitrary order, can be recursively estimated by the local law for the Green function.
 Finally, we need to control the trace-like correlation functions for the invariant ensembles.
 This is accomplished by using the uniform asymptotics~\cite{convergence_kernel} for correlation kernels of the invariant ensembles in the edge scaling.

 Edge universality can also be studied through the dynamical approach of Erd\H{o}s, Schlein and Yau.
 The local relaxation time of Dyson's Brownian motion (DBM) at the edges is known~\cite{AH,Bourgade extreme,LandonYau_edge} to be of order $O(N^{-1/3})$.
 Combining his quantitative local relaxation estimates for the DBM with a Green function comparison for short times, Bourgade obtained in~\cite{Bourgade extreme} the convergence rate $O(N^{-2/9})$ to the Tracy--Widom laws for generalized Wigner matrices.
-In view of the local relaxation time of the DBM at the spectral edges, the convergence rate estimate in~\eqref{le two} may be optimal for Wigner matrices in general, though numerical simulations in~\cite{Forrester} indicate that there might exist a subclass of Wigner matrices with special structure and symmetries that exhibit faster convergence rates.
+In view of the local relaxation time of the DBM at the spectral edges, the convergence rate estimate in~\eqref{le two} may be optimal for Wigner matrices in general, though numerical simulations in~\cite{Forrester} indicate that certain Wigner matrices exhibit faster convergence rates after a scaling and centering of the largest eigenvalue.
+We suspect that such a centering would crucially depend on the fourth moments of the entries and the symmetry type of the matrices.